The world is now powered by big data, and businesses are dependent on detailed insights to keep moving forward.

 6. Storage costs

 We all know how expensive MAP (Marketing Automation Platforms) and CRM’s can be.
-Some can cost upward of $30,000 a year without considering the number of users and number of contacts being hosted.
+Some can cost upwards of $30,000 a year without considering the number of users and number of contacts being hosted.

 Usually, pricing is dictated by how many contacts you have in your database.
 But how many ‘marketable’ contacts do you really have?
 Are you paying huge sums to host outdated, unsubscribed and invalid contacts?